g1zm02k/ScreenDisplay-SD-/README.md

  - Time to display (in seconds - decimal fractions can also be used).
  - Uses the Sleep command unless preceeded by a '0', in which case it will use SetTimer (e.g. 09=Timer/9s or .4=Sleep/400ms).
  - Message can also be dismissed early by clicking on it (Sleep will still pause the program though until I work out a suitable fix).
+ - For the uninitiated, the difference between Sleep and Timer is that Sleep will pause the current thread until the time is up but the Timer will allow code to continue execution (e.g. Setting three Timers will only show the last message since the continuing program flow will overwrite the first two).

 xMid(default: Screen Centre)
  - Horizontal position to display the message.